VSSS19/Project-on-LDMA-Efficiency/README.md

 <h4>Project Objective</h4>
 Our primary objective is to explore the potential of Location Division Multiple Access (LDMA) as a solution to enhance the efficiency of Near Field Communication (NFC).
-The simulation was conducted using MATLAB software, and the specific objectives are as follows:
+The simulation was conducted using MATLAB software, and the specific objectives are as follows:<br>
-1. To develop an LDMA-based approach for NFC communication.
+1. To develop an LDMA-based approach for NFC communication.<br>
-2. To implement the proposed approach using MATLAB.
+2. To implement the proposed approach using MATLAB.<br>
-3. To evaluate the performance of LDMA in terms of data throughput, collision rates, and latency.
+3. To evaluate the performance of LDMA in terms of data throughput, collision rates, and latency.<br>
-4. To compare the results with traditional multiple access methods (FDMA and TDMA).
+4. To compare the results with traditional multiple access methods (FDMA and TDMA).<br>